crate/cratedb-guide/docs/admin/circuit-breaker.rst

 trips and cuts power to prevent the wires from melting.
 The same principle applies in software, only the resource under pressure is memory, CPU, file descriptors, or an external service.

 In CrateDB, the critical resource is **RAM**.
-Queries run in parallel across many shards; a single oversized aggregation or JOIN can allocate gigabytes in milliseconds.
+Queries run in parallel across many shards; a single oversize aggregation or JOIN can allocate gigabytes in milliseconds.
 The breaker detects this and aborts the query with a ``CircuitBreakingException`` instead of letting the JVM run out of heap and crash the node.

 How Circuit Breakers Work in CrateDB
 ====================================
 A query executes as an ordered set of operations.
 Before running each stage, CrateDB estimates the extra memory that step will need.
-If the projected total would exceed the breaker limit, the system aborts the query and returns a ``CircuitBreakingException``.
+If the projected total exceeds the breaker limit, the system aborts the query and returns a ``CircuitBreakingException``.
 This pre-emptive trip prevents the JVM's garbage collector from reaching an unrecoverable out-of-memory state.

 It is important to understand CrateDB doesn’t aspire to do a fully accurate memory accounting, but instead opts for a best-effort approach,